 100km 65km 35km 21km

-56km into in the 100km race, after what is one of the toughest sections of the route albeit on "fresh legs" The Sentinel and the descent of Karbonkleberg are notorious for making a strong runner weak quickly.
-There's plenty to see and do in the harbour if you're waiting for your runner to come through.
-Leaders are expected here by 9:30am and the back of the field at 12:30.
-The time gap shows how hard this section.
+10:30am-18:00pm 59km into in the 100km race, after what is one of the toughest sections of the route albeit on "fresh legs" The Suther Peak climb and the descent of Karbonkleberg are notorious for making a strong runner weak quickly.
+Leaders are expected here by 9:30am and the back of the field at 17:30-18:00.
+The time gap shows how hard this section is.